yefim/qq/README.md

 qq
 ====

-Not just an instant messenger.
-Qq is also a dumbed down version of jQuery.
+Not just an instant messenger - qq is also a dumbed down version of jQuery.

 ## Just how dumb is it?